Skip to content

 Anthony Beales had purchased the windmill two years earlier on the 19th October, 1683 from Anne “the relict of Daniell Littleproud late of the sayd Towne of Great Ellingham, Miller”

-I am wondering whether the windmill purchased by John Browne from Anthony Beales in 1685, was the windmill referred to as a “decayed Mill” in the Great Ellingham Inclosure Statement of Claims.
+However, I am wondering whether the windmill purchased by John Browne from Anthony Beales in 1685, is the windmill referred to as a “decayed Mill” in the Great Ellingham Inclosure Statement of Claims.

 Sources: